microsoft/GraphEngine/doc/DataAccess/LINQ.md

 The code is kept away from intermediate states(e.g., the `sum` variable in this example) and internal implementations.
-In
-{{site.name}}, certain query optimizations can be done automatically by the query execution engine to leverage the indexes defined in TSL.
+In GE, certain query optimizations can be done automatically by the query execution engine to leverage the indexes defined in TSL.
 More specifically, it inspects the filters, extracts the substring queries, and redirects them to proper substring query